 We will step through the various stages of memory within our visual perception.
 Iconic memory is the first stop for the visual information.
 It is a very brief stop, lasting around half a second or until it’s replaced with new information.
 But what happens in this tiny window is critical to creating good visualizations and dashboards.
 With the information stored in iconic memory, the brain preprocesses the image prior to giving it any conscious attention.
 From an evolutionary perspective this is quite helpful, this preattentive processing can help us quickly identify possible threats in our environment.
 For example, anyone who has been driving when an animal dashes in front of the car has probably felt that urgent message from the brain when it recognizes a possible threat.
 We begin to react immediately even before we can process the full extent of the threat.
 While we hope our visualizations aren’t treated like a threat, it’s that visual searching and preattentive processing that we can leverage to draw attention and even communicate some basic attributes of our data to make processing much easier when we begin to consciously process it.

 Working memory is the next stop and things get a little more complicated here.
 First the brain will gather up and group visual aspects into meaningful objects and hold these individually in working memory.
-There is a lot of flexibility within working memory as we can rapidly replace or drop these objects as we take in more information, but the flexibility comes at a cost in capacity.
+There is a lot of flexibility within working memory as we can rapidly replace or drop these objects as we take in more information, but this flexibility comes at a cost in capacity.
 We can only hold three to five objects in working memory depending on the task and objects.
 This limit is important when designing visualizations and dashboards.
-If we create a visualization with a legend that has ten different attributes, the reader will have to continually reference the legend in order to understand what they’re looking at.
+If we create a visualization with a legend that has ten different attributes, the consumer will have to continually reference the legend in order to understand what they’re looking at.
 So as we communicate the stories in our data we want to limit each visual to no more than five objects (four to be safe).

-Long-term memory is not directly important as we attempt to communicate our data other than both iconic and working memory are temporary stores.
-In order for something to move into long-term memory the reader needs to visually “rehearse” the information to transition that visual chunk from working memory into long-term memory.
-But indirectly, we will leverage long-term memory to detect meaningful patterns and relationships within the data.
+Long-term memory is not directly important as we attempt to communicate our data.
+In order for something to move into long-term memory the consumer needs to visually “rehearse” the information to transition that visual chunk from working memory into long-term memory.
+Indirectly, we will leverage long-term memory to detect meaningful patterns and relationships within the data.
 This type of deeper understanding and processing is only available with long-term memory.

 Tracking Eye Movements